 - Inability to move your knee through its full range of motion

-OKC Orthopedics, Sports & Pain Medicine is committed to helping patients with meniscal tears return to the highest level of activity possible.
+OKC Orthopedics Sports Medicine is committed to helping patients with meniscal tears return to the highest level of activity possible.
 Our team of orthopedic surgeons, physical therapists and athletic trainers work together to tailor a treatment plan to each patient’s needs and goals.

 Smaller tears on the outer edge of the meniscus may not require surgical repair.
 As long as symptoms do not persist and the knee remains stable, nonsurgical treatment may be all that is necessary.
 However, if symptoms do persist, arthroscopic surgery may be suggested.
 Our orthopedic surgeons are experts in knee arthroscopy, a minimally invasive procedure in which small instruments and a thin, flexible medical device with a camera pass through an incision the size of a small Band-Aid.
 After surgery, our physical therapists guide each patient through a personalized rehabilitation program to restore strength and mobility.